 Windmills dot the islands to produce everyone’s daily bread (though flour is largely imported from the mainland these days).

-Two prime examples of island architecture can be found on the party island of Mykonos and the sleepy fishing village of Naousa.
+Two prime examples of island architecture can be found on the party island of Mykonos and the sleepy fishing village of Naousa in Paros.

 They are well worth an afternoon or evening of fun on a run ashore.

 Cycladic hotels aren’t those large skyscrapers that dominate so many beachfronts on the Med, but rather observe the architecture of the local tradition.